-Residence Life has designated two substance-free floors where residents have committed to maintaining an alcohol and drug free living environment.
+Residence Life has designated two substance-free floors where residents have committed to maintaining an alcohol and drug-free living environment.
 Students indicate their desire to live on a substance-free floor when they apply for housing and sign a contract agreeing that they will comply with the substance-free commitment.
-Substance free housing is located on four
+Substance-free housing is located on four residence hall floors.
+There are additional wellness, health, or alcohol/drug-free-centered events in these communities beyond what is offered for all residence hall students.
+Wellers Hall is designated as the Wellness Hall, therefore programming is provided in this building to promote wellness, sobriety, and clean living.

+ii.
 Alcohol and Other Drug Abuse Coalition